Smithsonian Institution Building: 19th century

+20th century

 Around 1900, the wooden floor of the Great Hall was replaced with terrazzo and a Children's Museum was installed near the south entrance.
 A tunnel connected to the Arts and Industries Building.
 A general renovation took place in 1968–70 to install modern electrical systems, elevators and heating, ventilation and air conditioning systems.
 The Enid A. Haupt Garden was dedicated in 1987, along with the Renwick Gate facing Independence Avenue, built from Seneca redstone retrieved from the demolished D.C.
 Jail.

+21st century

 In February 2023, the Castle closed for a planned five-year renovation.
 The project would include restoration of many aspects of the building, and removal of an upper floor of offices to restore the Grand Hall to its original appearance.

 Description

-James Renwick designed the Castle as the focal point of a picturesque landscape on the Mall, using elements from Georg Moller's Denkmäler der deutschen Baukunst.
+Renwick designed the Castle as the focal point of a picturesque landscape on the National Mall using elements from Georg Moller's Denkmäler der deutschen Baukunst.
 Renwick originally intended to detail the building with entirely American sculptural flora in the manner of Benjamin Henry Latrobe's work at the United States Capitol, but the final work used conventional pattern-book designs.

 The building is completed in the Gothic Revival style with Romanesque motifs.
 This style was chosen to evoke the Collegiate Gothic in England and the ideas of knowledge and wisdom.
 The façade is built with red sandstone from the Seneca quarry in Seneca, Maryland in contrast to the granite, marble and yellow sandstone from the other major buildings in Washington, D.C.

 The building comprises a central section, two extensions or ranges, and two wings.
 Four towers contain occupiable space, while five smaller towers are primarily decorative, although some contain stairs.
 As constructed, the central section contained the main entry and museum space (now the Great Hall), with a basement beneath and a large lecture room above.
 Two galleries on the second floor were used to display artifacts and art.
 This area is now the Visitor's Information and Associates' Reception area.
 The East Range contained laboratory space on the first floor and research space on the second.
 The East Wing contained storage space on the first floor and a suite of rooms on the second as an apartment for the Secretary of the Smithsonian.
 This space is currently used as administrative offices and archives.
 The West Range was one story and used as a reading room.
 The West Wing, known as the chapel, was used as a library.
-The West Wing and Range are now used as a quiet room for visitors to go.
+The West Wing and Range are now used as a quiet room for visitors.

 On the exterior, the principal tower on the south side is 91 ft high and 37 ft square.
 On the north side there are two towers, the taller on 145 ft tall.
 A campanile at the northeast corner is 17 ft square and 117 ft tall.

-The plan allowed for expansion at either end, a major reason for the informal medievally-inspired design, which would not suffer if asymmetrically developed.
+The plan allowed for expansion at either end, a major reason for the informal medieval-inspired design, which would not suffer if asymmetrically developed.